xsiriusx/Marlin-AI3M/README.md

 - Much more efficient bed heating by using PID control.
 This uses less power and holds the temperature at a steady level.
 Highly recommended for printing ABS.
 - Fairly loud fans, while almost every one of them is easily replaced, the stock FW only gives out 9V instead of 12V on the parts cooling fan so some fans like Noctua don't run like they should.
 This is fixed in this firmware.
 - Even better print quality by adding Linear Advance, S-Curve Acceleration and some tweaks on jerk and acceleration.
 - Thermal runaway protection: Reducing fire risk by detecting a faulty or misaligned thermistor.
 - Very loud stock stepper motor drivers, easily replaced by Watterott or FYSETC TMC2208.
 To do that, you'd usually have to flip the connectors on the board, this is not necessary using this firmware.
 - No need to slice and upload custom bed leveling tests, simply start one with a simple G26 command.
 - Easily start an auto PID tune or mesh bed leveling via the special menu (insert SD card, select special menu and press the round arrow)

 ## How to flash this?

-I provided three different precompiled hex files: One for no modifications on the stepper motor drivers - good for people who didn't touch anything yet, one for boards with TMC2208 installed and where the connectors have been flipped and one with TMC2208 and the connectors in original orientation.

-### Choose your precompiled hex:

-- Download the precompiled firmware here: [Releases](https://github.com/davidramiro/Marlin-AI3M/releases)
-- Choose the correct hex file:
-- For TMC2208 with connectors in original orientation, use `Marlin-AI3M-XXXXXX-TMC2208.hex`
-- If you use TMC2208 and already reversed your connectors, use `Marlin-AI3M-XXXXXX-TMC2208_reversed.hex`
-- If you use a newer version of the TMC2208 that doesn't require the connector to be reversed (TMC2208 "v2.0" written on the PCB, chip on the top side), please also use `Marlin-AI3M-XXXXXX-TMC2208_reversed.hex`.
-- If you use the original stepper motor drivers, use `Marlin-AI3M-XXXXXX-stock_drivers.hex`.

-### Or compile it yourself:
+### Compiling

 - Download Arduino IDE
 - Clone or download this repo